presstofan/academic-kickstart/content/post/shinyproxy-with-docker-swarm/index.md

 ## Next Steps

 That concludes this tutorial.
 We should have a scalable Shiny app served by ShinyProxy with a secured host and monitoring capability.
 Using Docker Swarm and Traefik makes our lives much easier and the deployment should be future-proofed.
 One thing that is nice to have is the ability to elastically scale the app.
-This proofs to be a non-trivial task and I will explore in future posts.
+This proves to be a non-trivial task and I will explore in future posts.
+Leave me a comment below if you happen to find a way to do it!